damarising/warri-emmanuel-/Boston-Codesprint-Agenda.md

 * libmapserver / stable c api
 * leaner shapeObj. split actual shapeObj into geometryObj (containing only vertices + bbox) and featureObj (containing geometryObj and other shapeObj attributes)
 * UTFGrids
+* only apply substitutions from VALIDATION blocks ? (performance related)